J.D., cum laude, Harvard Law School, 1981

 Roy T. Englert, Jr., Partner

-Roy Englert is an appellate litigator and antitrust lawyer.
-He has argued 20 cases in the Supreme Court of the United States.
+Roy Englert is an appellate litigator.
+He has argued 21 cases in the Supreme Court of the United States.
 He has briefed many other cases in the Supreme Court and briefed and argued many cases in various lower appellate courts.
-Although Roy has particularly extensive experience in antitrust matters, his appellate experience encompasses a wide range of other fields of law, including bankruptcy, copyrights, separation of powers, patents, racketeering law (RICO), employment discrimination, foreign sovereign immunity, regulation of transportation industries, ERISA, milk regulation, and the death penalty and other criminal issues.
+Although Roy has particularly extensive experience in antitrust and bankruptcy matters, his appellate experience encompasses a wide range of other fields of law, including copyrights, False Claims Act, separation of powers, patents, racketeering law (RICO), employment discrimination, foreign sovereign immunity, regulation of transportation industries, ERISA, milk regulation, and the death penalty and other criminal issues.
 Roy has written and spoken about techniques of appellate advocacy and about substantive issues of antitrust, bankruptcy, civil procedure, constitutional law, and employment discrimination.

 Click here to view full resume.